splunk/public-o11y-docs/gdi/get-data-in/rum/browser/troubleshooting.rst

 developer tools indicate that such events are initiated by the RUM agent.

-You can identify the original application code initiator by navigating to the network request and hovering over or clicking the value in the initiator column, for example, ``splunk-otel-web.js``.
+You can identify the original application code initiator by navigating to the network request and hovering over or selecting the value in the initiator column, for example, ``splunk-otel-web.js``.
 This displays additional events from the stack trace.

-It is also possible to configure your browser developer tools to omit the instrumentation layers from the initiator list.
+You can also configure your browser developer tools to omit the instrumentation layers from the initiator list.
 See your browser documentation for details.